THE HIT THAT EXPOSED SOME OF TAMPA’S ELITE

 An anonymous source provided Cigar City Magazine with Jimmy Velasco’s alleged payoff list, and for the first time, the names are exposed.
 They are (as they appear on the list):

 Manny Garcia, Nelson Spoto, Julio Palaez, Octavio Alfonso, Ed Ray, Chief Eddings, Sheriff Culbreath, Grimaldi (Columbia Bank), Judge Hendry Termite, Joe Rodriguez, Danny Alvarez, Rex, Judge Potter, Judge Spicola, Red Fisher, Senator, Mayor Hixon, Doctor and hospital, Henry Garcia, G.M.
-Hammond, Benny Vigo, Hal Whitehead, Cy Young, [Illegible name], Charlie, Johnny, Nick and all the boys.
+Hammond, Benny Vigo, Hal Whitehead, Cy Young, [Illegible name], Charlie, Johnny, Nick, and all the boys.

 Why expose the names of men on a list that was declared a hoax in 1949?
 Because perhaps the list was not a hoax.
-Maybe the men on this list were guilty of being in cahoots with a known gangster or gangsters.
+Maybe the men on this list were guilty of being in cahoots with known gangsters.
 This alleged payoff list is not the first time a Tampa secret from this era has been told.
-Published federal investigations of that era, as well as grand jury testimony leaks, retired law enforcement officers, Mafiosos, and their associates, have gone on the record with reporters, authors, and historians painting a clear picture of just how corrupt this city was in the early to mid-1900s.
+Published federal investigations of that era, as well as grand jury testimony leaks, retired law enforcement officers, Mafiosos, and their associates, have gone on the record with reporters, authors, and historians, painting a clear picture of just how corrupt this city was in the early to mid-1900s.
 Using information collected through those sources over the years and applying it to the alleged Velasco payoff list, we can now look into the historical rearview mirror to cast some doubt on the grand jury’s decision.
-Perhaps the grand jury was wrong, or possibly, it was persuaded to make the wrong decision.
-And maybe Jimmy Velasco’s murder and the possible subsequent cover-up of the truth behind the list included law enforcement and elected officials on the city, county, and state level.
-Perhaps, even the mayor of Tampa and governor of Florida were involved.
+Perhaps the grand jury was wrong, or it was persuaded to make the wrong decision.
+And maybe Jimmy Velasco’s murder and the possible subsequent cover-up of the truth behind the list included law enforcement and elected officials on the city, county, and state levels.
+Perhaps, even the mayor of Tampa and the governor of Florida were involved.